 Federal financial aid recipients ‘earn’ their aid as the semester progresses.
 When a federal aid recipient withdraws, a pro rata schedule is used to determine the amount of funds the student has earned at the time of withdrawal.
 LCSC returns the 'unearned' aid to the applicable federal program.
 An aid recipient who has attended 60% of the term is considered to have ‘earned all of their aid’.
 Students who receive federal aid and do not complete 60% of the semester must repay a portion of the ‘unearned’ aid immediately.
 The earlier a student withdraws, the less aid they earn.
 Students who do not earn any credits and do not withdraw, may have their earned aid calculation based on the mid-point of the semester, or the last date of an academically related activity in which the student participated and the school can verify

 International students may receive qualified and/or non-qualified scholarship funding.
 Non-qualified scholarship funds are subject to federal tax withholding, based on specific criteria defined by IRS regulations and documentation provided by the student to the Student Accounts office.

 Refund of Tuition and Fees

 The refund policy is subject to change without prior notice.
 Refunds are based on a 16-week semester for the Fall and Spring Semesters, contingent upon payment in full of tuition and fees.
 Upon completion of the withdrawal process, students are entitled to a refund of tuition and fees as established by the College and federal regulations regarding Title IV federal financial aid.
 Failure to initiate and/or complete the withdrawal process will result in no refund.
 The refund schedule for Fall and Spring Semesters is shown below.
-The Summer Sessions refund schedule is available on the Student Account Services webpage.
+The Summer Sessions refund schedule is available on the Student Accounts webpage.